rosswilson2306/tarin/README.md

 ## TODO

-- gate async tasks to only process 10 sites at any time
 - database setup for sites
 - post handler to create sites in db
 - config for limits on paths of a certain type